 Game-based model.
-In [11,23,28,35], the authors considered only the best-response dynamics and studied the conditions (of network topology and the payoff difference between old and new technologies) on the existence of a small seed set, referred as the so-called "contagion set," under which all individuals adopt new technology.
-In [29], a noisy best response was considered with objective of maximizing the influence spread by choosing a seed set assuming that there exists a set of "negative individuals," and a greedy algorithm was proposed with simulation-based evaluations.
-As discussed in [33], without negative seeding, it is guaranteed to converge to a state where all individuals adopt the new technology.
+In [11], [25], [30], [38], the authors considered only the best-response dynamics and studied the conditions (of network topology and the payoff difference between old and new technologies) on the existence of a small seed set, referred as the so-called "contagion set," under which all individuals adopt new technology.
+In [32], a noisy best response was considered with objective of maximizing the influence spread by choosing a seed set assuming that there exists a set of "negative individuals," and a greedy algorithm was proposed with simulation-based evaluations.
+As discussed in [36], without negative seeding, it is guaranteed to converge to a state where all individuals adopt the new technology.
 This paper studies a problem of minimizing the convergence time to such an equilibrium under a noisy best response dynamic.
-To the best of our knowledge, this paper is the first to study this diffusion speed maximization in a game-based diffusion model.

-2. MODEL AND FORMULATION
+III.
+MODEL AND FORMULATION

-2.1 Network Model and Coordination Game
+A. Network Model and Coordination Game